 1. About hydrocortisone buccal tablets

-Hydrocortisone buccal tablets are small white pellets which stick gently to the inside of your mouth and release hydrocortisone as they dissolve.
+Hydrocortisone buccal tablets stick gently to the inside of your mouth and release hydrocortisone as they dissolve.

 They relieve the soreness of mouth ulcers and speed up healing.

 Hydrocortisone buccal tablets are available on prescription.
 You can also buy them from pharmacies.

 Other types of hydrocortisone

-There are different types of hydrocortisone, including skin creams, injections and foam.
+There are different types of hydrocortisone, including tablets you swallow, skin treatments and injections.

 2. Key facts

-- You put hydrocortisone buccal tablets directly on top of the mouth ulcer.
+- You put hydrocortisone buccal tablets directly on top of your mouth ulcer.
 It's usual to use 4 hydrocortisone buccal tablets a day for up to 5 days.

-- Leave the tablet to dissolve slowly against the mouth ulcer.
-If you swallow or suck buccal tablets they won't work.
+- Leave the tablet to dissolve slowly against the ulcer.
+If you swallow or suck buccal tablets they will not work.

-- If you have more than 1 mouth ulcer, move the tablet around your mouth so the medicine can dissolve on each ulcer.
-Do not use more than 1 tablet at a time or use more than 4 in a day.
+- If you have more than 1 ulcer, move the tablet around your mouth so the medicine can dissolve on each ulcer.
+Do not use more than 1 tablet at a time and do not use more than 4 in a day.